Sponsor: Office of Human Resources and Chief Diversity Officer

 Protected Categories of Discrimination: Discrimination can take many forms.
 For the purpose of this policy, the protected categories under discrimination are race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.

-It is the policy of Empire State College to provide an educational and employment environment free from all forms of intimidation, hostility, offensive behavior and discrimination and harassment, including sexual harassment.
+It is the policy of Empire State University to provide an educational and employment environment free from all forms of intimidation, hostility, offensive behavior and discrimination and harassment, including sexual harassment.
 Such behavior or tolerance of such behavior on the part of an administrator, supervisor, faculty or staff member violates this policy and may result in administrative action, civil and/or legal action.
-The college will not tolerate retaliation against any individual who makes a complaint of discrimination, harassment or who participates in an investigation.
+The university will not tolerate retaliation against any individual who makes a complaint of discrimination, harassment or who participates in an investigation.
 Concerns of retaliation will be investigated and are subject to disciplinary action.

 Individuals and Conduct Covered